remarkjs/remark-unwrap-images/readme.md

 ## When should I use this?

-This project can make it simpler to style images with CSS, for example displaying them at the full available with, because paragraph styles no longer interfere with them.
+This project can make it simpler to style images with CSS, for example displaying them at the full available width, because paragraph styles no longer interfere with them.

 ## Install